marcoskirsch/nodemcu-httpserver/README.md

 * File system doesn't like long names, need to protect:

         PANIC: unprotected error in call to Lua API (httpserver.lua:78: filename too long)

+* System is very, very memory constrained.
+Remote execution of Lua scripts only works with trivial scripts.